Cape Town Civic Centre

-The Cape Town Civic Centre is a building in the Foreshore area of Cape Town, South Africa that serves as the headquarters of the City of Cape Town - the municipality that governs the city.
+The Cape Town Civic Centre, often referred to simply as the Civic Centre, is a 26 story high-rise building in the Foreshore area of Cape Town, South Africa.

+Constructed in 1978, the building serves as the headquarters of the City of Cape Town; the metropolitan municipality that governs the city.
+It houses civil servants, as well as the Office of the Mayor of Cape Town.